DaviReis136/SQL---Acting-as-a-Data-Scientist-in-the-USDA---Data-Science/README.md

 > 10. Determine the average coffee production for all years in which honey production exceeded one million units, supporting comparative analysis between agricultural commodities.

-To complete these requests, I used SQL techniques including filtering with WHERE clauses, aggregate functions such as SUM and AVG, GROUP BY operations, subqueries, and JOINs.
+<ins>To complete these requests:</ins>, I used SQL techniques including filtering with WHERE clauses, aggregate functions such as SUM and AVG, GROUP BY operations, subqueries, and JOINs.
 These analyses allowed me to transform raw agricultural data into actionable insights that support reporting, strategic planning, and operational decision-making within the USDA.

-This project simulates real-world Data Science responsibilities, where business stakeholders frequently request specific analyses and expect accurate, data-driven answers to support organizational goals.
+This project simulates <ins>real-world Data Science responsibilities</ins>, where business stakeholders frequently request specific analyses and expect accurate, data-driven answers to support organizational goals.

-Through these analyses, I supported decision-making processes by transforming raw agricultural data into actionable insights.
+<ins>Through these analyses, I supported decision-making processes by transforming raw agricultural data into actionable insights.
 The project strengthened my ability to work with relational databases, write complex SQL queries, perform data validation, identify trends and anomalies, and communicate results to business stakeholders.
-This experience reflects the day-to-day responsibilities of a Data Scientist working with real-world agricultural production data at the USDA.
+This experience reflects the day-to-day responsibilities of a Data Scientist working with real-world agricultural production data at the USDA.</ins>

 ## *Query 1*
 <div></div>